amine-jouha/amine-jouha/README.md

 Hi 👋 My name is Amine
 ======================

-Web/Mobile Developer
+Mobile Developer
 --------------------

-I'm Amine Jouha, Web/Mobile developer.
+I'm Amine Jouha, Mobile developer.
 I'm an enthusiast of mobile development.
 Always looking to be the best at what I do.
-I have rich experience in (Flutter) and (WordPress), also I am good at Design.
+I have rich experience in Flutter, also I am good at Design.

 * 🌍  I'm based in Morocco
 * 🖥️  See my portfolio at [jouham.com](http://jouham.com)